 - Small Business Development Centers (SBDCs) across the country work with immigrant entrepreneurs to create business plans, build business networks, organize financial information and prepare for the loan process.

-For many immigrants entrepreneurs, the number of local, state and federal legal and licensing laws and regulations is both a surprise and a barrier, and compliance can present major hurdles.
+For many immigrants entrepreneurs, the number of local, state and federal legal and licensing laws and regulations is both a surprise and a barrier, and compliance can present significant hurdles.
 In addition to the previously mentioned resources, you can work with the following organizations to navigate the legal and regulatory landscape:

 - New York State’s Office for New Americans, offers workshops, mentoring and counseling throughout New York State on a variety of topics, from English-language classes to financing opportunities for immigrant entrepreneurs.